-- A 1-byte Record Type value, where 2116 shall be used to indicate a Host Revocation List Record. - A 3-byte Record Length field value that indicates the number of bytes in the Record, including the Record Type and the Record Length fields themselves. - The total number of Host Revocation List Entry fields that follow. - The number of Host Revocation List Entry fields in the first signature block. - A list of 8-byte Host Revocation List Entry fields, the length of this list being equal to the number in the first signature block. - A signature verifiable using the AACS\LApub on the fields.
+- A 1-byte Record Type value, where 2116 shall be used to indicate a Host Revocation List Record. - A 3-byte Record Length field value that indicates the number of bytes in the Record, including the Record Type and the Record Length fields themselves. - The total number of Host Revocation List Entry fields that follow. - The number of Host Revocation List Entry fields in the first signature block. - A list of 8-byte Host Revocation List Entry fields, the length of this list being equal to the number in the first signature block. - A signature verifiable using the AACS_LA{pub} on the fields.
 This signature covers the entire Type and Version Record, and also the data in the Host Revocation List Record beginning with the type byte and ending with the byte immediately preceding the signature.
 For the first signature block, the data being signed together with the signature itself shall not exceed 32KB.
-Drives must verify the signature using the following procedure.
+Licensed Drives shall verify the signature using the following procedure.

-AACS\Verify(AACS\LApub, Signature Data, Type and Version and Host Revocation List)
+AACS_Verify(AACS_LA{pub}, Signature Data, Type and Version and Host Revocation List)

-• If there are more Host Revocation List Entry fields than fit within the 32KB limit, there will be one or more subsequent signature blocks.
+• If there are more Host Revocation List Entry fields than fit within the 32KB limit, there shall be one or more subsequent signature blocks.
 Each block begins with a four-byte "number of entries in this signature block" field, a list of that number of Host Revocation List Entry fields, and a signature.
+Within the signature block, the Host Revocation List Entry fields shall be sorted by Host ID in ascending order, without duplication.
 The signature covers the entire list, not just that signature block.
 In other words, the subsequent signatures cover the entire Type and Version Record, and the data in this HRL record up to, but not including, the signature itself.
-Drives only need to verify the signature on the block(s) they intend to store, and then only if the version number is more recent than the one that they have previously stored.
+Licensed Drives only need to verify the signature on the block(s) they intend to store, and then only if the version number is more recent than the one that they have previously stored.

-Drives are required to store only the data being signed for the first signature block, but not required to store the signature itself.
-Furthermore Drives are not required to store subsequent signature blocks.
-However, they may do so if they so choose.
+Licensed Drives are required to store only the data being signed for the first signature block, but not required to store the signature itself.
+Furthermore Licensed Drives are not required to, but may store subsequent signature blocks.